digitoimistodude/neckbeard/README.md

 - No Jetpack stuff (see above)
 - No bourbon (mostly bloat and useless mixins, like compass)
 - No child theme support (this is going to be a starter theme for devs)
+- No sidebar (mostly not needed, building it separately if that's the case)
+- No widgets (see above)
 - Gulp instead of Grunt (simpler to read, newer)

 ## TODO